 The Self Publication is a supremely-executed collection of photographs and personal essays that center on images of black millenials with a focus on women.
 The Self Publication is equal parts education about the personal effects of racism and colorism and inspiration about the transcendence of

-NJ, is a multimedia artist who graduated from Booker T. Washington High School for the Performing and Visual Arts.
+Nitashia, is a multimedia artist who graduated from Booker T. Washington High School for the Performing and Visual Arts.
 She went on to become an alumna of Texas Woman’s University with a BFA in Design Communication.
 She is also an alumna of the Master of Arts in Teaching (MAT) in Art + Design Education program offered at the Rhode Island School of Design.
 She has gone on to win awards from well known camera companies and competitions.

 She's an independent designer, photographer, and visual artist who loves to collaborate with fellow artists and working on her creative after school program.
 Her goals have always involved using her talents to make others happy and to make positive changes in the world.